Who is who in the European Parliament corruption scandal?Comments

-His lawyer has defended his innocence and said Tarabella is in favour of being stripped of his immunity.
-The lawyer also admitted the 59-year-old MEP had failed to declare a working trip he made to Qatar in 2020.
+He later admitted he had failed to declare a working trip he made to Qatar in 2020.

-He belonged to the socialist group until his suspension in December, when he was also asked to step down as chair of the delegation for relations with Maghreb countries, a body that covers Morocco.
+He belonged to the socialist group until his suspension in December when he was also asked to step down as chair of the delegation for relations with Maghreb countries, a body that covers Morocco.

 Other alleged players

-Besides these six names, there is a wider range of secondary characters.
+Besides these six names, there is a broader range of secondary characters.